daniel-simpson/blog/content/posts/2012-08-28---entity-framework-executing-stored-procedures.md

 - "c-sharp"
 - "entity-framework"
 - ".net"
-description: "Let's start with the code..."
+description: "Let's start with the code..."
 ---
 Let's start with the code...